mkb-source/475-Project/README.md

 # Final Project for BAS 475
-This project is a shiny app that provides various visual representations of provides a comprehensive view of the "Pigs" subset in the "aus_production" dataframe within the regclass package.
-The user may adjust whatever graph they woud like to view and each graph provides a short description of the selected visual.
+This project is a shiny app that provides various visual representations of provides a comprehensive view of the "Pigs" subset in the "aus_livestock" dataframe within the fpp3 package.
+The user may adjust the visual using the sidebar panel.
+This app presents my skills to create an app with a successful user interface and server.